MMMZZZZ/Syntherrupter/README.md

 * Program 9: Forced Staccato with slight sustain.
 Attack peaks to 3 (= tripling the given ontime for a few miliseconds)
 * Program 11-19: Same as programs 1-9 but with exponential instead of linear curves between the points.
 No other changes made, so not that special yet.

 If you wonder why you would want to exceed the given ontime, it is an "efficient" way to get louder notes even with high voice count without tripping your circuit breaker.
 Since the ontime drops pretty fast after the attack you can consider the ontime on the display more like an average ontime.
-Note that all these ADSR settings do not allow to exceed your coil limits (->Settings->Coil Setttings).
+Note that all these envelope settings do not allow to exceed your [coil limits](/Documentation/Wiki/UI/Coil%20Limits.md#readme).

 ### Other documentation